 In 2019, 15% of beneficiaries enrolled in a Medicare Advantage plan.
 If plans are available, beneficiaries may enroll in an Advantage plan as an alternative way to receive benefits.
 Today, of the 93 counties in the state – only 67 offer a type of Medicare Advantage plan.

 In Box, Butte, Hamilton, and Kearney counties all offer only one Advantage plan option.
 Whereas in Douglas county, residents have 15 different plans to choose from.

 Medicare Advantage plans only provide coverage within the service area; some PPO policies allow you to see doctors outside the network at a much higher rate.

 MA plans have lower premiums; however, the expenses come from deductibles, copayments, and coinsurance.

 MA plans only need to provide coverage as good as standard Medicare.
 MA plans dictate claim approval or denial, that’s why these plans are Medicare replacement plans.
 This coverage could benefit someone who is under 65 and ineligible for Medigap coverage; also, this is beneficial for low-income individuals with Medicaid coverage and Medicare.

-However, if Nancy has an MA plan when she’s hospitalized the costs are $395 per day for days 1 – 4 during an in-network visit.
-If Nancy is out of network, the costs are higher than standard Medicare, costing 40%.
+However, if Nancy has an MA plan when she’s hospitalized, the costs are $395 per day for days 1 – 4 during an in-network visit.
+If Nancy is out of network, the prices are higher than standard Medicare, costing 40%.